IGF Activities at 2026 Mining Indaba

 Women-led small and medium-sized enterprises (SMEs), particularly in artisanal and small-scale mining (ASM), play a critical role in Africa’s mineral supply chains yet remain largely excluded from formal and higher-value markets.
 Barriers such as limited buyer access, complex regulatory and standards requirements, weak market linkages, unequal access to trade-related information and discrimination continue to constrain women’s participation in mineral trade.
 But there are also plenty of success stories to draw inspiration from.

-This session, organized by the Women’s Rights and Mining (WRM) Group and hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), will explore how trade frameworks, responsible sourcing standards, and market-driven initiatives can better support women’s access to mineral markets.
+This session, organized by the Women’s Rights and Mining (WRM) Group and hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), explored how trade frameworks, responsible sourcing standards, and market-driven initiatives can better support women’s access to mineral markets.
 The expert panel will draw on perspectives from African women in mining networks, international trade and policy practitioners, standards and due-diligence experts, and grassroots ASM initiatives to show how trade access for women can really work in practice, positioning women-led SMEs as viable and competitive actors in responsible and equitable mineral value chains.